Python-GIS-book/site/source/part2/chapter-05/index.rst

-Chapter 5: Essentials What is special about geographic data?
+Essentials: What is special about geographic data?
 =================================================

 Here we introduce basic GIS concepts for beginners.